jmorales2012/cleanup/README.md

 - Supports option to permanently delete or send to trash can (default) using '-p' argument.

-From command line enter 'python cleanup.py -h' for more information.
+From command line enter 'python cleanup.py -h' for more information or open cleanup.py to read overview/instructions.